The Best Pedal Power Supply Options for pedalboards of all sizes! We discuss the best way to power your pedal board

 The T-Rex Fueltank Goliath Power Supply (3000mA) is another fantastic pedal power supply designed for those who require a selection of different output options.
 You have 7 isolated outputs all of which provide clean, noise free power.
 5 of the 9V outlets can actually be switched to 12 V DC outlets, making it quite versatile for older pedals.
 You also have 1 x 12V AC outlet and 1 x 18V DC outlet, plus the ability to select voltage from 115/230v so you’re good to go should the gigs take you overseas.

-Please check our selection of POWER SUPPLY FOR FX PEDALS, to see all the best power supplies available, including for non-standard pedals.
+Please check our selection of POWER SUPPLY FOR FX PEDALS, to see a full range of the best pedal power supplies available, including those designed for non-standard pedals.